Aurelien-BENARD/SPYRIT-Page_builder/README.md

 # Database

-You will need to set up you .env file to set up a database.
+You will need to set up your .env file to set up a database.

 # How to use